The index of G-transversally elliptic families I: The properties of the index class

-\begin{remarque}$\cite{atiyah1974elliptic}$ All compact Lie group can be embedded in a unitary group.
-So by the previous theorem, we can assume our group $G$ connected.
-It is not possible to restrict to a subgroup.
-However if $G_0$ is the identity component of a compact Lie group $G$ then $T_G^VM=T_{G_0}^VM$ and then we can restrict to $G_0$.
-However this loses information since the natural map $C^{-\infty}(G)\rightarrow C^{-\infty}(G_0)$ is not injective (if $G$ is for example finite, this is the difference between the Lefschetz number and the index). \end{remarque}
+\begin{remarque} The previous theorem allows for instance to reduce the index problem to the case of connected Lie groups, since any compact Lie group can be embedded in a unitary group. \end{remarque}

-It is also possible to reduce the computation of the index map to the case of torus action, and we proceed now to the construction of the induction map.
-Let's first note that if $M$ is a compact $G$-fibration then the map $(g,m) \rightarrow (gH,g\cdot m)$ is a $G$-equivariant diffeomorphism between the $G$-fibration $Y=G\times_HM$ and $G/H\times M$.
-Let's assume that $G$ is connected and that $H$ is a maximal torus so that the homogeneous space $G/H$ is a complex manifold so it is $\k$-oriented.
+In order to reduce the computation of the index map to the case of torus action, we need to investigate the induction map.
+Let us first note that if $M$ is a compact $G$-fibration then the map $(g,m) \rightarrow (gH,g\cdot m)$ is a $G$-equivariant diffeomorphism between the $G$-fibrations $Y=G\times_HM$ and $G/H\times M$ over $B$.
+Let us assume that $G$ is connected and that $H$ is a maximal torus so that the homogeneous space $G/H$ is a complex manifold, and hence is $\k$-oriented.
 Then we have a Dolbeault operator $\overline{\partial}$ on $G/H$ whose $G$-equivariant index is $\mathrm{Ind}(\overline{\partial})=1 \in R(G)$.
 By the multiplicative property of the index, we have the following commutative diagram: